sagal-lang/pool/pages/specs/clauses.md

 The pronoun `he` refers to `John`, connecting the two sentences and allowing them to form a coherent thought.
 Similarly, in Sagal, one clause can reference another to maintain logical flow while keeping the structure modular.

-This concept of clause references is comparable to the use of variables or pointers in existing programming languages, where an element defined earlier in the code can be referred to later by name or reference enhancing reusability.
+This concept of clause references is comparable to the use of variables or imports in existing programming languages, where an element defined earlier in the code can be referred to later by name enhancing reusability.

 ## Clause Evaluation